Iraqi protesters defy top cleric and return to the streets

 Many demonstrators chanted slogans against the populist preacher.
 The movement opposes Iraq’s sectarian system and both U.S. and Iranian influence in Iraqi affairs.

 Some protesters were worried, however, that the departure of al-Sadr’s supporters and his militia members from Baghdad’s Tahrir Square, the hub of the protest movement, could spark a renewed security crackdown.
+Al-Sadr’s followers had been giving protesters protective cover.

 On Saturday, hours after al-Sadr’s supporters left protest sites in Baghdad and some southern cities, including Basra, security forces swooped in to clear areas of demonstrators and torch their sit-in tents.
-At least four protesters were killed in the crackdown.
+At least four protesters were killed in the crackdown, officials told The Associated Press.

+The Iraqi High Commission for Human Rights said 12 protesters had been killed in the last 48 hours, with nine of those in Baghdad, and a startling 230 wounded.

+By Saturday evening however, and into Sunday, crowds of protesters were returning to Tahrir Square, following calls by anti-government activists.

 With al-Sadr out of the picture, protesters said the only top leader on their side was Grand Ayatollah Ali al-Sistani, Iraq’s most revered Shiite cleric.
 Many said they were hoping his weekly Friday sermon would boost morale ahead of a major planned protest for Jan.
 31.